Ngundo-Muithya/Phase-1-Project/README.md

 I identified the safe airplanes from this dataset as those with 0 accidents.
 I stored them in a CSV

-I then identified the super safe airplanes as those with 0 accidents as well low minor injuries and high uninjured.
+I then identified the super safe airplanes as those with 0 accidents as well as those with low minor injuries and high uninjured.
 I also stored these in a CSV

 I went further and identifed the safest models and the most critical phase of flight.